AllianceSoftware/alliance-platform-py/README.md

    scope should be for the specific package only - if the package hasn't been published yet you can create one for all packages but you must re-create it after the initial publish and limit it to the specific package scope.
 Note that the PyPi Trusted Publishers would be good for this but I couldn't work out how to re-purpose it for our publishing workflow.
+7. Create a `docs` dir, see existing package for an example.
+   1. Create an entry in `docs/conf.py` under `multiproject_projects` for the new package.
+   2. In readthedocs.org, a new project needs to be created.
+To do this, import the https://github.com/AllianceSoftware/alliance-platform-py repo again, but name it according to the package name (`alliance-platform-<name>`).
+   3. Under the new project, go to Settings and Environment Variables.
+Add a new variable `PROJECT` and name it the same as what the key in `multiple_projects` is.
+   4. Go to Automation Rules and add a rule for detecting version tags.
+Set it to a custom match on tags with the pattern `alliance-platform-NAME@\d\.\d\.\d` (where NAME is replaced with the package name)
+   5. Then, under the main `alliance-platform` settings you can add it as a subproject.